fi-muni/PA165/tasks/seminar-persistence2.md

 ```java
    em.createQuery("select p from Product p", Product.class).getResultList();
 ```
-Also, you must annotate the DAO with @Transactional since you want every method to be transactional.
+Also, you must annotate the SeminarServiceImpl with @Transactional since you want every method to be transactional.
 Now, just for testing this out, write one long unit test method (although this is not a good practice!).
 In this test, inject your DAO into the test using @Autowired annotation.
 Use create method to create two products.
 Then try `findAll()`, `findById()` and `remove()`.
 There is already some code prepared for you in Task03 to make it easier.